-Wynn Resorts and MGM Resorts have higher expected returns than Las Vegas Sands is the top casino stock right now, due to its high expected rate of return over the next five years, but also its strong balance sheet.
+We believe Las Vegas Sands is the top casino stock right now, due to its high expected rate of return over the next five years, but also its strong balance sheet.
 This means it is likely that the company will easily navigate through the ongoing coronavirus crisis and will enjoy a strong recovery whenever the headwind disappears from the horizon.

 After a two-year slowdown, the gaming activity in Macau enjoyed a strong recovery from 2017-2019.
 But the coronavirus pandemic brought the recovery to a halt.
 Macau is now facing a more severe downturn, namely the outbreak of coronavirus.
 The same is true for the U.S. as well, as the propagation of the virus has resulted in the closure of the casinos in Las Vegas.
 As a result, all the above casino stocks are going through a fierce downturn right now.

 On the bright side, the rollout of vaccines is steadily progressing.
 As a result, the pandemic is likely to subside in the second half of 2021.
 However, this does not mean that investors should rush to buy casino stocks.
 Casino stocks are volatile, and none of the stocks pays a meaningful dividend, meaning investors should be especially careful before initiating a position.